sbastidasr/Notebooks/js.md

 ### Method Invocation

--When a function is stored as a property of an object, we call it a method.
+- When a function is stored as a property of an object, we call it a method.
 When a method is invoked, this is bound to that object. (when invocation contains a dot . )

 ```js
      var myObject = {